G7DAO/protocol/web3/flows/staker.md

 It should also emit an ERC721 `Transfer` event representing the staking position token being minted to the holder.

-### `STAKER-*`: A holder should be able to stake any number of ERC20 tokens into an ERC20 staking position.
+### `STAKER-20`: A holder should be able to stake any number of ERC20 tokens into an ERC20 staking position.

 The amount of ERC20 token staked should be transferred from the holder's account to the `Staker` contract.